 - a. a statement from the student explaining how they were affected during the assessment task; - b. a statement about how the student's performance during the assessment task may have been affected.
 The dates featured on the illness evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed. - c.
-In cases of misadventure, evidence from other sources (e.g. police statements and/or statutory declarations explaining how the student's performance in the assessment task may have been affected) should be provided with the date and time of the occurrence and subsequent events.
+In cases of misadventure, evidence from other sources (e.g., police statements and/or statutory declarations explaining how the student's performance in the assessment task may have been affected) should be provided with the date and time of the occurrence and subsequent events.
 The dates featured on the misadventure evidence must cover the actual date of the assessment task and all subsequent absences until the task is completed.

-The student must attend school on the first day not covered by independent documentary evidence i.e. when well enough or circumstances allow.
-You will generally be required to sit the examination or task you missed on that day.
+The student must attend school on the first day not covered by independent documentary evidence i.e., when well enough or circumstances allow.
+Students must be prepared to complete any missed assessment from their first day of return to school.
 Penalties will apply for absences not supported by completed Illness/Misadventure Applications.